top of page

 Georgia's essential gear:

 3. Viper Biothane 15 ft Lead.
-She gets kind of excited and understandably walk a little fast than us so we give her a little bit more freedom with a 15 ft lead.
+She gets kind of excited and understandably walks a little fast than us so we give her a little bit more freedom with a 15 ft lead.
 Also most of the time the trails are empty so we know we wouldn't be endangering other hikers, if we see someone coming we just roll it to be shorter.

 4. Tractive GPS tracker for dogs.
 G likes to chase dear and she already got away from us one time.
 This safety precaution gives us a little bit more peace of mind